MUSC Bulletin | College of Nursing

 The College of Nursing is not obligated to hold a student slot open for students who do not return at the end of the designated time frame leave of absence agreement (1 year).
 The student is accountable to maintain communication with the Program Director and the Office of Student Services regarding any changes in plans during the leave time period.

 Students returning from any leave of absence may be required to adjust the plan of study based upon new program requirement.
 Students returning from a leave of absence may not have immediate access to some courses, primarily because of student clinical placements and faculty-student ratios.
-Students who are unable to return after a one-year leave of absence will be withdrawn from the program and would need to re-apply.
+Students who are unable to return after a one-year leave of absence will be withdrawn from the program and would need to re-apply for admission..

 Withdrawal from the Program